DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/verification.rst

 |

 - **Model Cloud**:
-   - This field is only needed if the model is defined using the mesh format (optional).
+   This field is only needed if the model is defined using the mesh format (optional).
-   - If a mesh model is used then this field should be link to a point cloud of the model.
+   If a mesh model is used then this field should be link to a point cloud of the model.

-- **FOV** (Default: 45.0 (MEDIUM)):
+- **FOV** (Default: MEDIUM, Range: [1.0, 180.0]):
-   - The field of view for viewing camera.
+   The field of view for viewing camera.
 A greater value means more poses will be seen, and thus kept.
-   - Range is [1, 180].

 +-----------------+-----------------+-----------------+
 | LOW = 45.0      | MEDIUM = 60.0   | HIGH = 90.0     |
 +-----------------+-----------------+-----------------+

 - **Reference Frame**:
-   - The default reference frame will be used if none is provided (optional).
+   The default reference frame will be used if none is provided (optional).

 Procedure to Use
 --------------------